 “I often meet people who seem smarter than me yet are less capable because they don’t have the self-discipline and/or self-confidence to introspect on their ability to do what they think they’re going to do and find ways to iteratively improve.
 Amazingly, it’s as simple as that.
 It’s kind of a sore spot for me because I can’t understand why people don’t take it more seriously.” -Andrew Mason

 He says it’s that simple.
 It’s not rocket science.
 Being disciplined about forming great habits is a true key to success.

 I highly recommend you read The Power of Habit.
 It goes into great scientific detail, while staying easy to read, on how to effectively form great habits and break bad habits.
-I wrote an article on everything you need to know about the book as well.

 Andrew said that if he was playing a video game that replicates real life business and had 10 points to distribute into skills, he’d put 7 into discipline and 3 into intelligence.